-A private equity fund is an investment model where investors pool their money together into a single fund to make investments.
+A private equity fund is an investment model where investors pool their money together into a single fund to make investments in the private market.
 They are usually limited liability partnerships with a designated manager or management group.
-While the manager actively manages the equity fund’s investments, investors are not necessarily required to be directly involved on a regular basis.
-However, as an investor it is important to have the financial and real estate knowledge necessary to understand the risks and potential returns of each investment, because minimum investments are generally quite high.
+While the manager actively manages the fund’s investments, investors are not required to be directly involved on a regular basis.
+However, as an investor, it is important to have the financial and real estate knowledge necessary to understand and assess the risks and potential returns of each investment, because investment minimums are generally quite high.

-Access to private equity funds is generally limited to accredited and institutional investors with high net worth.
+Access to private equity funds is generally limited to accredited and institutional investors with a high net worth.
 Investment minimums can vary, but are usually not less than $100,000.
-Private equity funds typically use a “two and twenty” model, in which they charge a 2% annual management fee and an additional 20% fee on any profits that the fund earns.
-Private equity funds are generally illiquid as well, and therefore necessarily limited to investors who can afford to tie up large amounts for long periods of time.
+Private equity funds typically use a “two and twenty” model, in which they charge a 2% annual management fee and an additional 20% fee on any profits that the fund earns beyond a specific return.
+Private equity funds are generally illiquid as well, and therefore limited to investors who can afford to tie up large amounts of money for long periods of time.

 A real estate investment trust (REIT) is a company that makes debt or equity investments in commercial real estate.
-Generally, REITs offer a portfolio of real estate to investors.
-Investors buy shares of the company and earn income from its debt and equity investments in the form of dividends.
-Similar to a mutual fund, REITs were created as a way to give ordinary investors public access to real estate investments.
+Generally, REITs offer a portfolio of income-producing real estate to investors.
+Investors buy shares of the REIT and earn income from its debt and equity investments in the form of dividends.
+Like mutual funds, REITs were created as a way to give ordinary investors public access to real estate investments.
 By law, a REIT must earn at least 75% of its gross income from real estate and invest at least 75% of its assets in real estate.
 Additionally, it must distribute at least 90% of its taxable income to shareholders each year.

-Private REITs are not registered with the SEC, and not publicly traded in the stock market.
+Private REITs aren’t registered with the SEC, and aren’t publicly traded on the stock market.
 Private REITs are similar to private equity funds in many ways.
-They are usually limited to accredited investors with high net worth, and while minimums are subjective, they are usually quite high.
+They are usually limited to accredited investors who have a high net worth, and while minimums are subjective, they are usually quite high.
 Private REITs also generally carry high fees, sometimes as much as 15%.
-Additionally, they are generally illiquid, and therefore necessarily restricted to those who can afford to invest large amounts for long periods of time.
+Lastly, they are generally illiquid, which restricts access to those who can afford to invest large sums of money for long periods of time.

-Publicly-traded REITs are registered with the SEC and traded in the stock market.
-Unlike most real estate investments, these are highly liquid with no investment minimum, so investors can buy and sell them without barriers.
-While public REITs offer the greatest access, because they are correlated to the public markets, they are one of the real estate investments subject to the most volatility.
+Publicly-traded REITs are registered with the SEC and traded on the stock market.
+Unlike most real estate investments, these are highly liquid with no investment minimum other than the price of the share, so investors can buy and sell them easily.
+While public REITs offer the greatest access, because they are correlated to the public markets like mutual funds, they are one of the most volatile real estate investment strategies.

 Online Real Estate Investment Platforms

-Online real estate platforms pool investments and invest in real estate investment opportunities that would otherwise be difficult to find or out of reach.
-Real estate platforms offer investors the ability to invest in single investments or a diversified portfolio of real estate.
-Many real estate investment platforms carry restrictions such as accreditation requirements and high investment minimums.
+Online real estate platforms pool investments are a relatively new strategy.
+They invest in real estate investment opportunities that would otherwise be difficult to find or out of reach on an individual level.
+Real estate platforms offer investors the ability to invest in individual assets or a diversified portfolio of real estate.
+Some offer access only to debt investments and others offer both debt and equity investments.
+And, some focus on a specific city or region and others invest across the country.
+Many real estate investment platforms carry restrictions such as accreditation requirements and high investment minimums, but not all do.

 Putting it All Together

-Real estate investing offers great potential to earn significant returns.
-It can become a valuable source of cash flow in your investment portfolio when managed wisely.
+Real estate has a track record of strong performance.
+Real estate investing offers the potential to earn significant returns and add meaningful diversification to your portfolio.
+When managed wisely it can become a valuable source of cash flow in your investment portfolio.
 As with any investment, real estate investments require you to understand and weigh the risks and potential rewards before beginning.
-Depending on which way you choose invest in real estate, you’ll need varying amounts of time, beginning capital, knowledge, and patience.
+Depending on which way you choose to invest in real estate, you’ll need varying amounts of time, beginning capital, knowledge, and patience.